prisma-collective/docs/content/processes/evaluation/3. Resources & Evidence/c. Accra ALJ Case Study/d. Accra ALJ Sponsorships.md

 ## **Part 2: The Team Ranking Process**

-The team rankings were determined through an even more extensive synthesis process, designed to evaluate each team's collective growth and output across the three strategic trajectories co-defined for the ALJ789.
+The team rankings were determined through an even more extensive synthesis process, designed to evaluate each team's collective growth and output across the three strategic trajectories co-defined for the ALJ.

 ## **The Core Evaluation Areas & Co-Created Weights**